Akatama/bicep_snapshots/README.md

 # bicep_snapshots
-Bicep code to create a snapshot of all VM disks, then re-create the VM in another resource group/region/subscirption
+Bicep code to create a snapshot of all VM disks, then re-create the VM in another resource group, region and subscription